 - Bottle, label, and store in the refrigerator.

 I have personally found this syrup to last around 3 months refrigerated when 1 cup of honey is used, giving the syrup a 33% sugar content.
 If you want your syrup to last longer (closer to 6 months), 2 cups of honey, giving the syrup a 50% sugar content, will be a better option for you.
+You can also add in a bit of elderberry, echinacea, or ginger tincture to this as well as the alcohol will help to further preserve the syrup.

 I’ve also learned that, when it comes to using elderberry syrup, I rarely have to worry about the syrup going bad as we use it up quickly in our home, but this is good info to know if you wanna keep a batch in the fridge in case you need it during warmer months.